Notice of Pre-AIA or AIA Status

 Regarding claim 20, Nguyen teaches a method for indicating a process position for at least one radio frequency identification, RFID, tag (paragraph 043, 073), the method comprising:

 processing at least one RFID tag within a sensing aperture, which is situated on a top surface (RFID tag 100 is on top of apertures 306, fig, 6, paragraph 038-039) of a coupling element (antenna 308 provide the electromagnetic field for coupling with the RFID tag, paragraph 042), such that the at least one RFID tag is coupled to the coupling element via an electromagnetic field (paragraph 042).
 Nguyen teaches a light module for providing the status of the RFID test and the light is operated based on the timing of the controlled process of testing the RFID tag (the light indicating when the processing of the RFID is complete represent the timing of the processing of the RFID tag, paragraph 047) but is silent on teaching the light is arranged inside of the housing and configured to illuminate the inside of the housing.
-Grillberger in an analogous art teaches illuminating a housing in order to provide an indication of the status of a RFID tag (Page 2, paragraph 09, EP 3047458) and teaches the light comprises LED (page 7).
+Riester in an analogous art teaches illuminating a housing, wherein the at least one light is arranged to illuminate the at least one RFID with the sensing aperture (paragraph 048-049).

 Regarding claim 21, Nguyen teaches a non-transitory computer readable medium configured to cause the apparatus to perform a method for indicating a process position for at least one radio frequency identification.
 RFID tag (paragraph 043, 073), the method comprising: